cycle/docs/annotated/relations.md

 indexCreate | bool   | Create index on innerKey, defaults to `true`

 ## RefersTo
-The RefersTo relation is similar to BelongsTo relation but must be used to establish **multiple relations** to same entity (or in case of **cyclic** relation).
+The RefersTo relation is similar to BelongsTo relation but must be used to establish **multiple relations** to the same entity (or in case of **cyclic** relation).
 The most common example is ability to store last post stored by users.

 ```php
 /** @entity */